 Registration is now open for the inaugural WELL Conference, a rich, experiential event for those committed to improving the health and well-being of people through better buildings, communities and organizations.
-The event will take place March 29-April 1, 2020 at the Fairmont Princess in Scottsdale, Arizona.
+The event will take place August 16-19, 2020 at the Fairmont Princess in Scottsdale, Arizona.

 A first-of-its-kind wellness gathering, The WELL Conference is a curation of information and inspiration from thought leaders, experts and innovators representing multiple sectors of the wellness movement.
 Presented through innovative, programs focused on the issues and opportunities this gathering will provide a deeper understanding how to live well at every turn - where we live, work and play.